 ClassAction.com v.
 Johnson & Johnson (Ongoing)

-Our firm doesn’t think that’s right.
-We are one of the largest personal injury firms in the country, and we aim to hold Johnson & Johnson accountable for their actions.
+Our firm is one of the largest personal injury firms in the country, and we aim to hold Johnson & Johnson accountable for their actions.
 We are currently filing Risperdal cases against the pharmaceutical giant.

 If you or a loved one has suffered side effects after taking Risperdal, please contact us.
 Don’t wait; these cases are time-sensitive, and you may be owed money.